mark-me/mark-me.github.io/_pages/tutorials/structuring-data-processing/structuring-data-processing.md

 permalink: /structuring-data-processing/
 ---

 I prefer to keep the bulk of my data processing out of my R Markdown document, so my analysis isn't cluttered by code.
+Also I'd hate to do all data-processing again and again every day I restart my computer when I go working on my project.
+To achieve this I made a framework I'll explain here to prevent both things from happening

+# Project scripts structure

 For this reason I make R script files for each source file, so I can easily locate where I should adjust what in case something is not how I wanted things to be.
 All the files for each data source is called from a central data-prep file, wherein I do all data transformations that are cross-source.
 This idea is depicted in the diagram below:

 <img src="/_pages/snippets-and-tips/script-structuring/data-prep.png" alt="Navigation" align="center"/>

+# Data processing functions

 In each data-prep file I don't do the data processing directly, instead I create a function containing all data processing.
 Why do I do this?
 I might not want to do all data-processing again and again every day I restart my computer, but instead load all pre-processed data.
 The skeleton of that function looks something like this:
 ```r